 Expert Hint: Employers believe you can do what you’ve already done.
 The closer your resume bullets to the internship’s responsibilities, the better.

-- Use the college internship resume template up top.
-It puts all your greatest hits where employers can see them.
+- Use the internship resume template and examples.
+They put all your greatest hits where employers can see them.

 - Catch their eye with an intern resume objective.
 In it, list 2–3 achievements that’ll keep them reading.